 With effect from 1 April 2016, the entitlement will be specifically for use on social and leisure trips.
 Journeys include, but are not limited to: shopping, visiting friends, lunch clubs, physical activities and church.
 The concessionary entitlement is not for use on trips for work, education or medical purposes.
 This includes journeys to your doctor, dentist, attending a prevention clinic, physiotherapy and hospital appointments.

-For further information or to apply for your discounts, please contact the Transport Service by the following methods:
+For further information or to request paper application forms please contact the Transport Service:

 Information can be found at Air Discount Scheme | AirDiscountScheme

 Information can be found at Orkney and Shetland Islander Registration | NorthLink (northlinkferries.co.uk)